sulweochieng/estimate/README.md

 creating a database, copy paste as it is.
 ## Acknowledgements

-* This project is solely done by https://github.com/ochiengsulwe
+* This project is solely done by https://github.com/ochiengsulwe and https://github.com/sulweochieng